2020: The year ahead in CRM

 Modern CRM lets companies provide excellent experiences, both online and in person.
-While many companies already use CRM to optimise their online interactions, considerably fewer are using it offline.
+While many companies already use CRM to optimize their online interactions, considerably fewer are using it offline.
 This is an area that we can expect to see develop over the next year, since it is a complex and rapidly developing use case.

 What is clear, however, is that brands that take full advantage of CRM through customer-centric strategies and storytelling will be able to provide the best customer experiences.

 Trend 2: A boardroom seat for marketing

 Businesses are increasingly measuring their successes purely in terms of sales and leads.
 As a result, engagement stats are being neglected, and we need to do something about that in 2020.

 Currently, part of the problem is that executives aren’t familiar with the field.
 In fact, a third of companies still have non-marketing executives overseeing their marketing efforts.
 To set this right in 2020, we need the board level to start understanding the value of marketing.